volution/z-run/documentation/readme.md

 `z-run` uses a simple syntax, one perhaps similar to `make`:

-* each library source file contains a sequence of scriptlets (label and body), or a set of directives (including other source files, changing the enviroment, etc.);
+* each library source file contains a sequence of scriptlets (label and body), or a set of directives (including other source files, changing the environment, etc.);

 * scriptlets can be written in one line by using the following syntax,